AI & Travel

 • The best trip planning apps in 2026 fall into clear categories: all-in-one planners, itinerary organizers, AI generators, expense trackers, and single-purpose specialists.
 Know which category fits your travel style before downloading.

 • No single app dominates all eight core features (itinerary, expenses, guides, checklists, documents, collaboration, offline, maps).
-All-in-one planners like Wanderlog and Lambus cover the most ground, but each still has gaps.
+TripProf covers the most columns but lacks map integration.
+Wanderlog and Lambus have maps but skip guides and checklists.
+Every all-in-one planner has gaps.

 • AI trip planners generate impressive itineraries but fail at trip management.
 They don't track expenses, store documents, or work offline.
 Use them for research, not as your primary app.